-If you are a foodie then Edinburgh is a great place to visit.
-We have a great supply of Michelin star restaurants, great afternoon tea and bakeries, brilliant pub grub, hearty steakhouses, and street food, vendors.
+Scotland is renowned across the globe for its passion for food and drink and the capital spoils both its visitors and residents providing some of the world’s best suppliers, producers, and vendors.
+If you are a fan of whiskey, gin, meat, sweet delicacies, and everything in between then the Scottish capital is the place to be.
+We have an endless supply of Michelin star restaurants, great afternoon tea and bakeries, brilliant pub grub, hearty steakhouses, and street food, vendors.

 The Kitchin Leith